Skip to content

 Irvine

-Irvine has over 200,000 people and is the third-largest city in Orange county.
-Because it is strategically located between Los Angeles and San Diego, the city has a steady influx of businesses that want access to both markets.
-Irvine also has a business-friendly environment that makes it easy for data centers to thrive.
-For example, the city’s council provides a streamlined permitting process, low taxes, and a skilled workforce to help colocation facilities set up shop.
+Irvine has nearly 318,683 people and is one of the largest cities in Orange County.
+Because it is strategically located in central Orange County, approximately halfway between Los Angeles and San Diego, the city continues to attract businesses that want access to both markets.
+Irvine also has a business-friendly environment that makes it easier for data centers to grow.
+For example, the city's business initiatives include a utility users tax of 1.5% with a maximum pre-paid cap of $5,000 per year, planning and zoning support, and permit processes that can involve concurrent review for some commercial projects.
+The city's 2024 Irvine Innovation Economy Report also points to a well-educated workforce and strong local government support.

-Irvine’s reliable network, strategic location, and business policies make the city an emerging market for colocation investments.
+Irvine's reliable network, strategic location, and business policies continue to make the city an emerging market for colocation investments.
+Local facilities such as DataBank's downtown Irvine site offer multiple meet-me rooms, fiber entrances, and 12 onsite carriers, which supports the city's role as an Orange County interconnection point.

 Irvine Data Center Market Stats